-2. Subsections (a) sets out the essential objective of this article: Except as permitted in subsection (b), a parent may not transfer custody of the child to a person who is a not listed in Section 202(2)a child with the intent of permanently relinquishing, at the time of the transfer, of (1) severing the relationship between the parent and the child, and (2) abandoning the parent's, guardian's, or individual's rights and responsibilities regarding the child.
-Similarly, a parent, guardian, or individual who initially made a transfer to such a person without an intent to relinquish rights and responsibilities regarding the child may not later decide to allow the transfer to continue and at that time adopt an intent to relinquish those rights and responsibilities.
+2. Subsections (a) sets out the essential objective of this article: Except as permitted in subsection (b), a parent may not transfer custody of a child with the intent, at the time of the transfer, of (1) severing the relationship between the parent and the child, and (2) abandoning the parent's rights and responsibilities regarding the child.